Email Processing in Lua

 from

-Sender’s email address (without angle brackets, for example: user@domain.com) or nil if the address is missing/unknown (not provided by the MTA)
+Email address of the sender (without angle brackets, for example: "user@domain.com") or nil if the address is absent or unknown (not provided by the MTA)

 String